obsidianmd/obsidian-help/en/Developers/Build plugins.md

 ## Submit your plugin

-When you're ready, you can share your plugin with the Obsidian community by submitting it to the [[Marketplace]].
+When you're ready, you can share your plugin with the Obsidian community by submitting it.

 For an in-depth guide on how to submit your plugin, refer to [How to add your plugin to the community plugin list](https://publish.obsidian.md/hub/04+-+Guides%2C+Workflows%2C+%26+Courses/Guides/How+to+add+your+plugin+to+the+community+plugin+list) on the Obsidian Hub.